-Figure 4-7 shows the order in which the database server executes purpose functions for a CREATE TABLE statement.
-If the IN clause specifies multiple storage spaces in which to fragment the table, the database server repeats the sequence of purpose functions that Figure 4-7 shows for each storage space.
+The following figure shows the order in which the database server executes purpose functions for a CREATE TABLE statement.
+If the IN clause specifies multiple storage spaces in which to fragment the table, the database server repeats the sequence of purpose functions that the following figure shows for each storage space.